This is the privacy declaration (hereinafter referred to as ‘Privacy Declaration’) of Voxxed Days CERN.

 (b) Sharing your personal data with the exhibitors

 We share the identification data and contact details of the attendees of our conferences with the exhibitors at our conferences.
-More information about our exhibitors can be found here.

 Attendees of our conferences choose the exhibitors we share their personal data with.
 At the entrance of our conferences attendees receive a QR-Code.
 The exhibitors are able to scan this QR-code.
 Attendees who have this QR-code scanned by one or more exhibitors give their explicit consent to share their personal data with the exhibitor(s) in question.